The bands Glendale Junction and the Border Band will give concerts on two nights next week at the Williams Lake Studio Theatre.

 Ken Yarema is the bass player for the group, and along with Dan St. Amand, lead electric guitar player, has been seen on stage over the years with a band most recently called Lava Lamp and the Mood Poodles, for events like the Harvest Fair and Performances in the Park.

-Haynes, piano player and singing director, is a partner in local music group Perfect Match, which plays concerts, fundraisers and dances throughout the Cariboo.
+Piano player and singing director LeRae Haynes is a partner in local music group Perfect Match, which plays concerts, fundraisers and dances throughout the Cariboo.

-She also directed Borderline for 26 years, groups of 20-30 kids singing country/rock.
+She also directed Borderline for 26 years — a group of 20-30 kids singing with a country/rock band.

 Passionate about giving kids the chance to “sing in a band” in a positive environment, she is thoroughly enjoying this experience with Glendale Junction.

 She also wrote two of the songs that the group will perform: The Frog and Hey Galahad.

 Drummer Mark Law played with Borderline for two years and was delighted to come on board and play with Glendale Junction for these performances.